Tuesday, April 19, 2016

 # # #

-Was that statue meant to be the apex of a triangle of which place Royale would be one edge of the base and place de France the other ?
+Was it meant to be the apex of a triangle, with place Royale and place de France the two corners of the base?

 Place de France, abandoned after the king's assassination (rue de Poitou is its tangible trace).

-That would explain the absence of a statue on place Royale, for their could not be two points of focus.
+That would explain the absence of a statue on place Royale, for there could not be two points of focus.

 # # #